WeijiaSu/NCDD/README.md

 ## Parameters:

 -bam or --bamFile: Input BAM file. (required)
--js or --JunSize: Size of the junction. (default is 100) -Prefix or --Prefix: Prefix for output files. (default is None) -ref or --reference: Reference genome in FASTA format. (required)
+-buffer or --Buffer: Size of the buffer sequences. (default is 100) -Prefix or --Prefix: Prefix for output files. (default is None) -ref or --reference: Reference genome in FASTA format. (required)